 Meet our inquisitive hyaenas!

 Who runs the world!?
 Girls!
-Well in the life of a Spotted Hyena clan this is certainly the case.
-Our five beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+Well in the life of a Spotted Hyena clan, this is certainly the case.
+Our seven beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.

 We’re proud to have the largest clan of Spotted Hyaena in the country with four females and two males living together in our clan.

 Kigali, our eldest female, was born in the wild in Kruger National Park in 1997.
 Since arriving at Monarto in 2007, Kigali has given birth to five cubs.
 Kigali shares her home with her daughter Forest and her granddaughter Thandiwe, or Thandi for short.

 Forest, born in 2007, has successfully given birth to three cubs, including one born through Australia’s first hyaena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.

 Forest gave birth again in January 2018 to a sweet boy named Majani, meaning ‘grasslands’.

 Forest’s daughter, Thandi, was born in 2014 and is now a mother herself after giving birth to adorable twin cubs, male Jaali and female Kanzi, in 2017.
 The brother-sister duo are the offspring of much-loved male hyaena Piltengi, who sadly passed away later that year.
 Their connection to this special male inspired their names, with Jaali meaning ‘powerful’ and Kanzi meaning ‘treasure’.
 You can often see Jaali and Kanzi playing around with each other and exploring their exhibit together.